omni-axa/Item-Upgrade/c2/readme-itemupgrades.txt

 	* Revised components are now compatible with BG2Tweaks' "PnP-style Wear Multiple Items" component
 	* Added ggib_eht's fix for duplicate item creation (thanks the_bigg... whoops :P)
+	* French translation repairs from Sanctifer of the d'Oghmatiques
+	* WeiDU update to v231